 The mission of Oconee County Schools is to provide a safe and challenging learning environment that inspires all students to capture their dreams.

-In this update Dr. Branch celebrates the accomplishments of OCS during first semester.
+In this update Dr. Branch celebrates another round of academic accomplishments.
 An edited version of his column was published in The Oconee Enterprise.